kemapak/blog/accessibility/accessibility-a-short-introduction.md

 I do see that most of the engineers do not know how to build proper markup.
 Even in some famous frameworks, design libraries are build incorrectly. `<div>` tags are used everywhere, anywhere without thinking.

+## Testing

+### Text Spacing
+Text spacing accessibility testing is necessary because many users rely on customized spacing to read and understand content comfortably.
+Supports users with low vision, dyslexia, and cognitive disabilities.
+For organizations following ADA, Section 508, or international accessibility laws, supporting text spacing is a mandatory part of WCAG compliance.

+You can use the [text spacing bookmarklet](tools/text-spacing-bookmarklet.md) to test your web pages and applications.

+Text spacing adjustments apply to all content on the page except in cases where the user agent or platform does not permit overriding the default text spacing.
+Common exceptions include embedded `video` captions, images of text, **custom elements** with styles encapsulated in the **Shadow DOM**, the `<option>` list of a `<select>` element, and the **date picker** interface of an `<input type="date">` element.